jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Make customer aware that when they enable auto-close, they should pay attention to coordinating timings so that there aren't paralleled sources on a temporary fault (a switch closes due to LS, then the recloser recloses and parallels them)
 - Added alternate settings PB
 	- Alternate settings are ONLY for reclosing (loop scheme will be disabled)
+- Made changes to DNP map
+	- Settings group, alternate settings activation, and voltage a

 Notes:
 - HLT trips when the specified elements time out